techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.1/Documentation/05_decision_doc.md

 Focused on preparing for the presentation

 July 10, 2023
-Presentation
+Presentation.
+Slowed down today as I worked the whole weekend for the presentation.

 July 11, 2023
-App Gateway
+Deloy the basis of App Gateway

 July 12, 2023
 DB and key vault

 July 13, 2023
-Take off the sepate nic module, then put it in one bicep file with vmss
+Take off the separate nic module, then put it in one bicep file with vmss

+July 17, 2023
+Worked with the database with others and chose to connect the VMSS and App Gateway

+July 18, 2023
+Cleaning the code and testing.

-July 14, 2023
+July 19, 2023
+Documentation and preparing for the final presentation.

+## Design-related decisions

+All the decisions I've made about the design of the project.
+You can find [here]().